giantswarm/docs/src/content/reference/fleet-management/migration_to_cluster_api.md

   - What are the recommendations for a smooth migration?
 ---

-In Giant Swarm we have used Kubernetes to build platforms since the beginning.
-On the first years there was no standard process provided by the community, and we develop our custom solution to manage the lifecycle of the clusters.
-It has worked well for us and our customers, but we learnt that many companies in the ecosystem were resolving the same problem over and over again, so we foster and push for joining forces and build a standard approach.
+From the outset, Giant Swarm has utilized Kubernetes to build platforms.
+In the early years, everybody was still figuring out how to effectively manage Kubernetes lifecycle across a fleet of clusters.
+We built our own tooling, largely based on [operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/), which worked well for us and our customers.
+As the Kubernetes project and the community around it evolved, it became clear that many companies in the ecosystem were trying to solve the same fundamental challenges regarding cluster lifecycle management.
+With our extensive experience, we saw an opportunity to contribute to a broader solution.
+We pushed for a joint effort to build a standardized method for cluster lifecycle management.
 [Cluster API]({{< relref "/reference/fleet-management/introduction" >}}) is backed by the Kubernetes community and covers different providers like AWS, Azure, GCP, and others.

-In this document we explain the migration path from our vintage system to the [Cluster API](https://cluster-api.sigs.k8s.io/) standard.
-The migration process was designed to ensure a smooth transition of customer workload clusters from our vintage generation to the new Cluster API (CAPI) flavour.
-This document provides an overview of the process, its requirements, and recommendations to ensure a successful migration.
+This guide outlines the migration path from our vintage platform to the [Cluster API](https://cluster-api.sigs.k8s.io/) (CAPI) standard, ensuring a seamless transition for customers workload clusters from the traditional system to the modern CAPI framework.
+Within this document, you'll find a comprehensive overview of the migration procedure, including its prerequisites and strategic advice, all aimed at facilitating a smooth and successful transition.```

 ## Pre-migration requirements

 Before you begin the migration:

 1. Your cluster should be on a release version `>=20.0.0`.
-2. An AWS IAM role, named `giantswarm-{CAPI_MC_NAME}-capa-controller`, must be pre-created for the workload cluster's (WC) AWS account.
-[More information on how to do it in this guide](https://docs.giantswarm.io/vintage/getting-started/cloud-provider-accounts/cluster-api/aws/#overview).
+2. The AWS IAM role, with the specific name `giantswarm-{CAPI_MC_NAME}-capa-controller`, must be created for the workload cluster's (WC) AWS account before starting the migration.
+[For more information please refer to this guide](https://docs.giantswarm.io/vintage/getting-started/cloud-provider-accounts/cluster-api/aws/#overview).

 __Note:__ The `CAPI_MC_NAME` is the name of the management cluster (MC) where the Cluster API controllers are installed.

 ## Recommendations for a smooth migration

-In preparation for migration, we recommend increasing the size of your "master" node instance type to two or three times its actual size (example, from `mx.large` to `mx.4xlarge`).
-This ensures the API server can efficiently handle the load during migration since there might be only one node to handle the traffic at certain points.
+We also recommend increasing the size of your "master" node instance type to 2x or 3x its normal size for the duration of the migration. (e.g. `mx.large` to `mx.4xlarge`).
+This ensures the API server can effectively handle the load during the migration since there might only be one node to handle the traffic at certain points throughout the process.

 ## The migration process

 The migration process consists of several steps:

-1. __Initialization:__ Retrieval of necessary Kubernetes access credentials together with AWS credentials.
-At the same time, it creates a vault client to interact with the Vault instance that contains all security assets of the cluster.
+1. __Initialization:__ Necessary Kubernetes access credentials and AWS credentials are retrieved.
+Vault client is created to interact with the Vault instance containing all security assets of the cluster.
 2. __Preparation:__ Migration of secrets to the CAPI management cluster, including CA certs, encryption provider secrets, and service account secrets.
-The migration scripts are created as a secret in the CAPI management cluster.
+Migration scripts are created as secrets in the CAPI management cluster.
 Additionally, AWS credentials for the cluster are migrated by creating an `AWSClusterRoleIdentity` in the CAPI management cluster.
-There are certain operations performed to avoid conflicts during migration, such as disabling machine health check on the vintage cluster resources, scaling down the app operator for the migrated workload cluster, or cleaning up certain charts.
+Certain operations are performed to avoid conflicts during migration, such as disabling machine health check on the vintage cluster resources, scaling down the app operator for the migrated workload cluster, or cleaning up certain charts.
 3. __Stopping vintage cluster resource reconciliation:__ To avoid conflicts, vintage reconciliation is stopped by removing all `aws-operator` labels from the vintage cluster resource.
 4. __Cluster API cluster provisioning:__ Generation and application of CAPI cluster templates.
 A separate routine runs in the background to ensure the old load balancer remains active.
 The tool waits until at least one CAPI control-plane node joins the cluster and is in a Ready state.
 Various operations are performed to ensure a smooth transition, such as stopping control-plane components on the vintage cluster, cordoning all vintage control-planes, and deleting certain pods to speed up installation and updates.
 5. __Cleaning the vintage cluster:__ All vintage control-plane nodes are drained, vintage auto scaling groups are deleted, and all worker nodes for each node pool are drained and deleted.